kristianvalco/library-app/README.md

-# Getting Started with Create React App
+# Školská databáza kníh

+Frontend of the school database of books - SOŠ technická Humenné.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts